-The College's providers who are program participants have continued to struggle when navigating the complex structure and requirements and the College portends that the proposed establishment of a single, aligned reporting period for providers based on the calendar year, will indeed assist the providers somewhat in understanding which 12 month reporting period pertains to them and can allow the participants to more easily consult with others and to receive applicable guidance when progressing through the program.
-However, this alignment does not simplify the program enough to justify a required 12 month reporting period for all participants (since, as the proposal is drafted only Medicaid eligible professionals (EPs) and hospitals demonstrating meaningful use for the first time are provided exceptions) beginning in 2018.

-Throughout Stage 1 and Stage 2 stakeholders have continuously called for a 90-day reporting period at various points in the program such as for first time EP meaningful users and for the 2015 reporting year, which CMS recognized and proposed to oblige in CMS-3311-P Medicare and Medicaid Programs; Electronic Health Record Incentive Program-- Modifications to Meaningful Use in 2015 through 2017.
+The College's providers who are program participants have continued to struggle when navigating the complex program structure and requirements.
+The College portends that the establishment of a single, aligned reporting period for providers based on the calendar year, can indeed assist the providers somewhat in understanding which reporting period pertains to them (the federal fiscal year versus the calendar year) and can allow the participants to more easily consult with others and to receive applicable guidance when progressing through the program.
+However, this alignment does not simplify the program enough to justify a required 12 month reporting period for all participants (since only Medicaid eligible professionals (EPs) and hospitals demonstrating meaningful use for the first time are provided exceptions) beginning in 2018.
+Throughout Stage 1 and Stage 2 stakeholders have continuously called for a 90day reporting period at various points in the program such as for first time EP meaningful users and for the 2015 reporting year, which CMS finalized.
 While we do recognize the government's response to our previous comments calling for a shortened reporting period in Stage 2, additional flexibility is necessary for Stage 3 participants to be successful.
-This is needed in part due to health IT continuing to be burdensome to adopt, implement, and upgrade, and we do not foresee achievable transitions to the proposed 2015 Edition criteria across a 12 month reporting period.
+This is needed in part due to health IT continuing to be burdensome to adopt, implement, and upgrade, and we do not foresee achievable transitions to the finalized 2015 Edition criteria across a 12 month reporting period.
 The College calls for a continuation of 90-day reporting periods for all first time meaningful users in 2018 and beyond, along with a 90-day reporting period for all providers reporting to Stage 3 for the first time.
+While there are no planned updates to the health IT certification criteria or MU objectives, when further updates are finalized, 90-day reporting periods should be provided to allow program participants the needed time to adopt and implement new health IT along with the corresponding modifications to workflow and necessary training.